New-Time-Development/OmeCord/README.md

 # OmeCord
-Copyright (c) 2020 - 2021 by Eftron to present.
+Copyright (c) 2020 - 2021 by OmeCord to present.
 All rights reserved